trackuity/python-driver/docs/api/cassandra/cqlengine/query.rst

-``cassandra.cqlengine.query`` - Query and filter model objects
+``cassoldra.cqlengine.query`` - Query and filter model objects
 =================================================================

-.. module:: cassandra.cqlengine.query
+.. module:: cassoldra.cqlengine.query

 QuerySet
 --------
-QuerySet objects are typically obtained by calling :meth:`~.cassandra.cqlengine.models.Model.objects` on a model class.
+QuerySet objects are typically obtained by calling :meth:`~.cassoldra.cqlengine.models.Model.objects` on a model class.
 The methods here are used to filter, order, and constrain results.

 .. autoclass:: ModelQuerySet